NemoMrMagic/Nemo-Celshader/README.md

 Open the project and follow the instructions in the start-up level.

-You only need to migrate the three files from NemoCelshader into your project.
+You only need to migrate the three files from Celshader folder into your project.
 The level is not needed.